The King and Queen’s Church Ka Hale Pule a Na Moʻi, ʻo Kamehameha ʻEha laua ʻo Kaleleonalani

 The King and Queen dedicated their marriage to serving the health, educational, and spiritual needs of their people.
 To these ends they founded The Queen’s Hospital (now The Queen’s Medical Center), several schools, including The St. Andrew’s Priory School for Girls (now The St. Andrew’s Schools, with separate programs for boys and girls) and St. Alban’s School (now ‘Iolani School), and were instrumental in bringing the Anglican church to the islands to provide access to a form of Christian spirituality that the King felt was eminently suited to the character and temperament of his people.
 In recognition and commemoration of these deeds the Episcopal Church of the United States honors King Kamehameha IV and Queen Emma throughout the church on November 28, the anniversary of their Confirmation in 1862.

 Later in the royal succession, when King Kalākaua traveled, Princess Liliʻuokalani, who had been a friend of Queen Emma, would serve as Regent.
-Upon the death of the King, she became queen of the Kingdom of Hawaii (January 29, 1891).
-When the kingdom was overthrown, she famously was imprisoned in a palace bedroom.
+Upon the death of the King, she became queen of the Hawaiian Kingdom (January 29, 1891).
+When the Queen’s government was overthrown, she famously was imprisoned in a palace bedroom.
 She composed songs there that are still performed, still evoke memories.